 And when we make up we will have:

-Yes, I repeat the title because and as we said before, both long and short shunt compound motor can be subdivided according to the excitation or nature of compounding to:
+Both long and short shunt compound motor can be subdivided according to the excitation or nature of compounding.
+They are:

-We can say that the compound motor is cumulative when the shunt field flux produced by the shunt winding aid the effect of main field flux produced by the series winding; briefly:
+We can say that the compound motor is cumulative when the shunt field flux produced by the shunt winding aids the effect of the main field flux, produced by the series winding.

-You must know that cumulative motor is the most common because it provides high starting torque and good speed regulation at high speeds which make it the best in:
+You must know that cumulative motor is the most common because it provides high starting torque and good speed regulation at high speeds.
+This makes it the best in: